 As much as I love baking from scratch, I just can’t always manage it.
 Being gluten free, my personal favorite mixes by far are from Pamela’s.
 Available widely in stores and online at Amazon.com, I find they are not only delicious but with an indistinguishable end result from gluten products.
 For those at altitude, they bake without flaw.
 I’ve tried many mixes during my gluten free tenure, many of which have disappointed; and there is nothing worse than experimenting with a new mix and having it fail.
 Not only do the Pamela’s mixes bake as you’d expect, but the flavors are rich and well rounded.
 I’m not a spokesperson or advertiser for Pamela’s but want to share my consistently positive experience with their products for all gluten free bakers out there in the event you have not tried them.

-- 1 batch of chocolate cupcakes (preferably baked in Halloween themed cupcake papers)
+- 12 chocolate cupcakes (preferably baked in Halloween themed cupcake papers)

 - Chocolate cookies/wafers , processed in a blender/chopper/food processor to yield 1/2-3/4 cups